Credit: We Animals Media

 Last updated February 27, 2015

-In most abattoirs sheep come along a narrow race to the slaughter area, electric tongs are placed on either side of the sheep’s head, and are held there for around 2 seconds.
-The sheep is rendered unconscious and the ‘stun’ will last for around 45 seconds.
-Electrical stunning itself does not injure the sheep.
-Industry standards state that the sheep’s throat must then be cut without delay (after the stun) to ensure bleed out (insufficient blood/oxygen to maintain life) prior to the time the sheep would normally regain consciousness.
-Once ‘bled out’ the sheep’s body will then be hoisted onto a processing line to be skinned, gutted, and cut up.
+In most slaughterhouses, sheep are forced along a narrow race to the slaughter area, where electric tongs are placed on either side of their head, and held there for around 2 seconds.
+When stunned ‘correctly’, a sheep is rendered unconscious and the ‘stun’ will last for around 45 seconds.
+Industry standards state that the sheep’s throat must then be cut without delay (after the stun) to ensure ‘bleed out’ (insufficient blood/oxygen to maintain life) prior to the time the sheep would normally regain consciousness.
+Once ‘bled out’, the sheep’s body will then be hoisted onto a processing line to be skinned, gutted, and cut up.

 The science related to the duration of consciousness after slaughter